tobyndockerill/multisite-global-search/readme.txt

 == Upgrade Notice ==

 = 1.2.2 =
-Fixed a fatal error.
+Fixing a fatal error and adding new features.
 Sorry for the inconveniences.

 = 1.2.1 =
 This version fixes a bug with database prefix.